310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 ## Translation Notes
-Originally, the story title was *katsute no boku e* (かつての『ぼく』へ), lit.
+Originally, the story title was <em>katsute no boku e</em> (かつての『ぼく』へ), lit.
 “To who I once was”.
 However, to convey the significance of the pronoun used, we chose to translate it like this.
 Explanation is in the translation note below:

-[^1]: He refers to his past self with *boku* instead of *sessha*, the first-person pronoun Shinobu usually uses. *boku* is a common first-person pronoun for boys, but *sessha* is a first-person pronoun specifically known to be used by ninjas.
+[^1]: He refers to his past self with <em>boku</em> instead of <em>sessha</em>, the first-person pronoun Shinobu usually uses. <em>boku</em> is a common first-person pronoun for boys, but <em>sessha</em> is a first-person pronoun specifically known to be used by ninjas.
 [^2]: Tsudzura (葛籠): A traditional Japanese lacquer wicker basket made with bamboo and lined with Japanese washi paper.
 It comes with a lid and is shaped like a box.